Ergonomic Workplace Guidelines

 RMS coordinates the University's overall risk management efforts, including occupational health and safety.
 RMS conducts workstation evaluations and makes recommendations to departments and employees about how to minimize ergonomic risk factors.
 In some cases, RMS may recommend that a department purchase particular furniture or equipment for an employee, such as a keyboard tray or new desk chair.
 In other cases, adjustments to existing chairs or equipment may be sufficient.
 RMS also serves as the University's liaison to the State Risk Management Division for Worker's Compensation issues, and provides an online portal for reporting injuries and initiation of claims.

 Disability Resource Center’s (DRC) Role

 The DRC arranges reasonable accommodations for disabled and pregnant employees, including most employees with long-term health conditions.
 Although the primary responsibility for providing ergonomically appropriate workstations lies with departments, employees who would like to request a reasonable accommodation related to their workstations should contact the DRC at (520) 621-3268.
-In most cases, the DRC will request that RMS conduct a workstation evaluation as part of this process.
+In most cases, the DRC will arrange a workstation evaluation as part of this process.
 If the employee makes a request that falls within the standard furniture and equipment a department has the responsibility to provide, the DRC will facilitate the accommodation, but the department will be responsible for the cost.
 Information on the University’s interactive process for requesting reasonable accommodations can be found in Information for Employees and/or Information for Supervisors.